cosmicjs/docs/docs/guides/README.md

         this.imgix_url = imgix_url;
     }
 }
 ```

 ### 7. Add the Controller component to the Java Spring Boot App
-In the folder src/main/java, Add a new Java package (folder) `controller` inside the package `com.example.cosmicapp`.
+In the folder src/main/java, add a new Java package (folder) `controller` inside the package `com.example.cosmicapp`.
-This can be done by right-clicking on the package `com.example.cosmicapp`, selecting (New -> Package), and editing `com.example.cosmicapp.controller` in the field.
+Inside the folder `src/main/java`, right-click on `com.example.cosmicapp` package and add a new package named `controller` by selecting (New -> Package).
 Create a Java class `MainController.java` inside the package `com.example.cosmicapp.controller`.
-Right-click on `controller` package, Select (New -> Class), and edit `Bucket.java` in the field.
+Right-click on `controller` package, select (New -> Class), and edit `Bucket.java` in the field.
 ```java
 #src/main/java/com/example/cosmicapp/controller/MainController.java
 package com.example.cosmicapp.controller;